 Digital technology is transforming all aspects of life.
 And the healthcare industry is no exception.
 ‘Smart healthcare’ means many things.
 Not only do we now have access to a wealth of information, but also high-tech self-diagnostic tools from wearable medical devices.
 Wellness centres, like healthcare apps, are becoming integrated into daily life.
 It is both empowering and liberating for us, as individuals, to manage our own health without time and money consuming visits to the doctor or hospital.

-Architecture can and does have a tangible impact on the patient experience.
+Architecture can and does have a tangible impact on patient experience.
 We use design to communicate care with open gardens, private courtyards, natural palettes, organic materials soothing textures, peaceful colours and natural lighting.
 Design that combines holistic healing with cutting edge technological developments and standards of care.
-Hospital and wellness centres are the backdrop to human experiences for the patient, their families, the staff as well as the wider community and design in the digital age reflects that.
+Hospitals and wellness centres are the backdrops to human experiences for the patient, their families, the staff as well as the wider community, and design for healthcare in the digital age reflects that.

 Tags: Agile workspace, Archi, Architect, Architecture, Artist, Asia, Bangkok, Bar, BIM, Blessing, Blog, Boutique, Business, Civic, Construction, Content, Creativity, Culture, David Clarke, Debate, Design, Designer, Digital, Digital technology, Digital transformation, Digitisation, Drama, Drink, Dubai, Education, Email, Experience, F&B, Food, Future, Health, Healthcare, Hicap, Ho chi minh, Hong kong, Hospital, Hospitality, Hotel, Human, Information, Innovation, Interior, Interior design, Interior designer, Interview, Knowledge, Lebua, Lifestyle, Middle east, Mindful, News, Newsletter, Phone, Profile, Profit, Psychology, Residential, Restaurant, Romance, Saigon, School, Signage, Sky, Smartphone, Smartphones, Social media, Social psychology, Sport + Leisure, Studio, Success, Sustainibility, Tech, Technology, Thailand, Trends, Video, Vietnam, Wayfinding, Wellbeing, Women